abinnu/Airquality_RF_check/README.md

 🌿 Air Quality Classification using Random Forest

-📌 Overview
+📌 Overview :

 The Airquality_RF_check project is a Machine Learning-based classification system that predicts air quality levels based on various environmental factors.
 Using a Random Forest Classifier, the model analyzes pollutant concentrations and weather conditions to classify air quality into different categories.

-This project focuses on:
+This project focuses on :

 🧹 Cleaning and preprocessing real-world air quality data 🌳 Training a Random Forest model for classification